The Earth Is the Lord's: Who Owns This Technology?

 Are AI companies doing something wrong by claiming to own their models?

 AI companies have legal intellectual property rights to the systems they build.
-The stewardship claim is that they are not ultimate.
+The stewardship claim is not that those rights are illegitimate but that they are not ultimate.
 A company that exercises those rights in ways that harm people, concentrate power irresponsibly, or deceive users is answerable to a higher authority than their investors, regardless of what they believe about it.

 Doing your part of the work with integrity.
 Raising concerns when systems you help build will harm vulnerable people.
 Refusing to participate in deceptive design or manipulative features.
 Looking for ways your specific role can be exercised with the care that stewardship requires.
 And acknowledging, privately if not publicly, that the work is done before an audience that includes the one to whom all things ultimately belong.